milfrisi/generative-art-generator/README.md

 * Each SQL script is passed several variables that can be used to parametrize
   it:

-  - `user`: username of the keytab file that is being used
+  - `user`: environment in which the code will be run (the user of the current keytab, prod or dev).
   - `project`: the name of the project in the `pyproject.toml` file
   - `db`: the database name with the structure `<user>_<project>` (if `user` or `project` contain dashes, `-`, they are replaced by underscores `_` in this variable).
+You can override it in the properties file to set it to a specific name too.

    For example, to create a table, you can do:
    ```